LayerBoost: Layer-Aware Attention Reduction for Efficient LLMs: Related Work

+The quadratic complexity of softmax attention in transformers~\citep{vaswani2017attention} has motivated extensive work on more efficient mechanisms for long-context processing.
 One prominent direction is \emph{linear attention}, which reformulates the attention computation to achieve linear complexity $O(n)$ with respect to sequence length $n$.
 Early approaches, such as linear transformers~\citep{katharopoulos2020transformers}, approximate the softmax kernel with feature maps that allow attention to be computed using associative operations.
 Subsequent work further improved these methods through better kernel approximations, feature maps learning and gating mechanisms~\citep{zhang2024the,yang2024gated,yanggated}.
 Another class of approaches improves attention efficiency by restricting the receptive field of the attention mechanism.
 Instead of allowing each token to attend to the entire sequence, \emph{local or sliding-window attention} limits attention computation to a fixed neighborhood around each token.
 This strategy reduces the computational complexity from $O(n^2)$ to $O(nw)$, where $w$ denotes the window size.
 Such mechanisms have been successfully employed in models such as Longformer~\citep{beltagy2020longformer}, BigBird~\citep{zaheer2020big}, and more recently in efficient large language models that combine local and global attention patterns~\citep{team2024gemma,yuan2025native,agarwal2025gpt}.
 However, while SWA significantly reduces computational cost and preserves strong performance in many tasks, its restricted receptive field can limit the model's ability to capture long-range dependencies when used in isolation.
 Another line of research replaces attention mechanisms entirely with alternative sequence modeling architectures.
 In particular, {state-space models} have recently gained attention as an efficient alternative to transformers.
 Models such as Mamba~\citep{gu2024mamba} and its subsequent extensions~\citep{dao2024transformers,lahoti2026mamba} process sequences using recurrent state-space dynamics that scale linearly with sequence length.
 These architectures demonstrate strong efficiency properties and competitive performance on several benchmarks.
 However, similar to linear attention models, they typically require large-scale training from scratch and substantial computational resources.
-Hence, while these approaches remarkably reduce computational and spatial complexity of the attention block, they often require training models from scratch and tend to exhibit performance gaps compared to standard softmax attention models on several benchmarks.
+Hence, while these approaches remarkably reduce computational and spatial complexity of the attention block, they often require training models from scratch and tend to exhibit performance gaps compared to standard softmax attention models.